 The investigator acts as a neutral fact-finder and does not represent either party.
 The investigator interviews witnesses, gathers and reviews documents, and writes an investigative summary.

-No Probable Cause: When no discrimination is found, the MCHR closes its case and notifies the complainant of his/her Right to Sue.
+No Violation: When no discrimination is found, the MCHR closes its case and notifies the complainant of their Right to Sue.
 The complainant then has 90 days to file suit against the respondent.

 THE HEARING PROCESS

 At the hearing, the MCHR’s case is generally presented by an Assistant Attorney General.
-The Hearing Examiner conducts the hearing and issues a finding and recommendation.
+The Hearing Examiner conducts the hearing and issues a recommended finding and order to the Commission.

 FINAL DECISION AND ORDER

 The Commission issues a Final Decision and Order.
 If no discrimination is found, then the case is dismissed.
 If discrimination is found, remedies are ordered.
-Remedies may include re-instatement or promotion, back pay, and damages for pain, suffering, humiliation, and deprivation of rights.
+Remedies may include re-instatement or promotion, back pay, and damages for pain, suffering, humiliation, and deprivation of civil rights.
 Either party has the right to appeal the decision to circuit court.